THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 If you leave your job, your 401k stays with the company.

-If you wish to roll the money over to an individual retirement account or a 401k at your new job, you can do this.
+You can do this if you wish to roll the money over to an individual retirement account or a 401k at your new job.

 But you don’t have to.